BeatriceColeridge/name-vote/README.md

 Update this README when setup steps, commands, or usage details change.

 Avoid committing generated files unless they are intentionally part of the project.

+## Contributing

+Contributions can include bug fixes, documentation updates, feature improvements, or project cleanup.

+Before making significant changes, review the current project structure and follow the existing style where possible.